DWCarrot/RPGItems-reloaded-wiki/Powers.md

 - Distance: integer, how many blocks to teleport, default 5 blocks

 **Effect:**
-Teleports player in the direction (s)he is looking in.
+Teleports the player in the direction that it's are looking at.

 ## Tipped Arrow
 **Command:**